gallantries/gallantries.github.io/_events/2019-08-27-second-gallantries-workshop.md

 # Venues

-This workshop will be offered in parallel in multiple locations (Rotterdam, NL; Thessaloniki, GR and TODO).
+This workshop will be offered in parallel in multiple locations (Rotterdam, NL; Thessaloniki, GR and Tartu, EE).

 ## Rotterdam